 This is the most popular coat color for a Doberman, and the most recognizable to people who know little else about the breed – black and rust Dobermans frequently show up as the bad guys in movies like Raising Arizona, True Lies, and the entire Doberman Gang Trilogy.

-The black gene plus the dilute gene in a Doberman result in a vivid gray color that almost appears blue, granting these pups the “blue and rust” coat designation.
-Although the blue-gray coat varies in saturation from silvery to charcoal, any Doberman that isn’t pure black will be considered blue.
+The black gene plus the dilute gene results in a vivid gray color that makes for white could be considered as a blue Doberman Pinscher, granting these pups the “blue and rust” coat designation.
+Although the blue-gray coat varies in saturation from silvery to charcoal, any Doberman that isn’t pure black will be considered a blue Doberman Pinscher.

 Since European kennel clubs don’t include blue in the Doberman breeding standard, this color remains relatively rare.
 That said, there’s no indication that blue and rust Dobermans are more unhealthy, outside some minor skin infections.
 So if you don’t care about entering dog shows, go for it!

 Also called brown or chocolate, red and rust Dobermans are born when neither the black nor the dilute gene is dominant.
 The rust markings are harder to see on this coat color, though they still have defined boundaries.

 After black and rust, red and rust is the second most common Doberman coat.
 A common rumor suggests that red Dobermans are more relaxed and less suspicious of strangers, but there’s no hard evidence for this – or for any other correlation between coat color and personality.